jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-04-simplified-deployment-a-deep-dive-into-containerization-and-helm.md

 ```

 ## Helmfile Deployment

+Helmfile is a declarative configuration management tool for deploying Helm charts to Kubernetes clusters.
+It simplifies the process of managing complex Helm deployments by allowing you to define your desired state in a structured YAML file.

 Installation: https://github.com/helmfile/helmfile/releases

 ### Development Environment

 ```bash
 helmfile --file helmfile.yaml -e dev apply --interactive helmfile --file helmfile.yaml -e dev destroy